finxol/blog/content/posts/embracing-atproto-pt-2-tangled-knot.md

 ---
 title: "Embracing ATProto, part 2: Tangled Knots and social coding"
 description: |
     You thought Github was a social coding platform?
-Think again, get ready to tangle!
+Think again, and get ready to tangle!
-    Built on atproto, tangled allows you to use your Bluesky identity on a (not quite yet) fully feldged git platform!
+    Built on atproto, tangled allows you to use your Bluesky/atproto identity on a (not quite yet) fully feldged git platform!
 date: 2025-09-15
 authors:
   - name: finxol
 tags:
   - atproto
   - self-hosting
-published: false
+published: true
 ---

 I recently set up my own atproto PDS, for use with Bluesky and all other atproto apps.
-If you already feel lost, check out last week's post where I wuickly explain what atproto is, roughly how it works, and the steps I followed to get my PDS running.
+If you already feel lost, check out last week's post where I quickly explain what atproto is, roughly how it works, and the steps I followed to get my PDS running.

 ::Bookmark{url="/posts/embracing-atproto-pt-1-hosting-pds"}